 When you’re in a state of appreciation, you’re in a far better condition to respond to events that might throw you off.
 You’re relaxed, calm and know you can handle whatever arises in a creative and dynamic way.
 Then this becomes a self-perpetuating cycle: the more you ease into the flow, the more you appreciate your natural ability to respond to life creatively.

-Self-appreciation begins within.
-Obvious?
-One way to find it quickly is to follow the joy.
+One way to find self-appreciation quickly is to follow the joy.
 Experiences that leave you feeling light and joyful are sure ways to appreciate whatever is happening in that moment, including ALL the choices you made to be there.

 In a state of worry, constriction or anger, it’s hard to appreciate anything, let alone yourself.
 You might chastise yourself for poor decisions or awkward choices.
 That doesn’t help!
 As often as possible, head towards your joy, and you’ll find yourself appreciating life more and more.